LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![File Structure](http://127.0.0.1/assets/lab2-18.png)

 ### 2. Save to S3 by Updating `cloudstorage.py`
 The `cloudstorage.py` script is modified to create an S3 bucket named `24188516-cloudstorage` if it doesn’t already exist.
-The script then traverses through all directories and subdirectories in the root directory and uploads any discovered files to the S3 bucket.
+The script then traverses all directories and subdirectories in the root directory and uploads any discovered files to the S3 bucket.

 ```python
 import os